46% of people can’t even make it through a simple presentation without losing focus?

 18. Include Your Own Personal Interests

-This example is one of the most interesting presentations I have seen in awhile, so I suggest checking out the entire thing.
+This example is one of the most interesting and cool presentations I have seen in awhile, so I suggest checking out the entire thing.
 The creator inserts a bunch of his personal interests into the slide to make his presentation about education fun and relatable.
 And they even use a Super Mario Bros inspired presentation cover, so you know it has to be fantastic!

 19. Try To Stick To Groups Of Three